spryker/spryker-docs/docs/scos/user/back-office-user-guides/202009.0/punch-out/managing-punch-out-connections.md

 ## Activating and Deactivating a Punch Out Connection
-To activate or deactivate a connection, in the *Actions* column of hte **List of Pubnch Out Connections**, click:
+To activate or deactivate a connection, in the *Actions* column of hte **List of Punch Out Connections**, click:
 * **Activate** to activate a connection
 * **Deactivate** to deactivate a connection